zakimjz/VOGUE/README.md

 Mohammed J. Zaki, Christopher D. Carothers, and Boleslaw K. Szymanski.
 VOGUE: a variable order hidden markov model with duration based on frequent sequence mining.
 ACM Transactions on Knowledge Discovery in Data, 4(1):Article 5, January 2010.

+Bouchra Bouqata, Christopher D. Carothers, Boleslaw K. Szymanski, and Mohammed J. Zaki.
+VOGUE: a novel variable order-gap state machine for modeling sequences.
+In 10th European Conference on Principles and Practice of Knowledge Discovery.
+September 2006.

 # How to